Inside This Week’s Melbourne Auction Market – 71 Upcoming Sales inc Model Cars, Fine Art & Apple Products

 Rod’s Tips

-Melbourne’s industrial suburbs are where the plant bargains are.
-Dandenong and Campbellfield regularly see liquidation sales from manufacturers and logistics companies that are often priced to clear, not to maximise.
+Melbourne’s industrial suburbs are where the plant (as in machinery) bargains are.
+Dandenong and Campbellfield regularly see liquidation sales from manufacturers and logistics companies that are often priced to clear.

 Art and antique auctions close later in the day so plan accordingly.
 Leski, Leonard Joel, and Theodore Bruce typically close evening lots after 6pm.
 Set your maximum bid early if you can’t watch the close.